MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/deploy-a-business-connectivity-services-hybrid-solution.md

 To configure the BCS hybrid solution:

-1. Follow the procedures in [Prepare your environment for the Business Connectivity Services hybrid scenario](prepare-your-environment.md) to configure the underlying settings and services needed.
+1. To configure the underlying settings and services needed, follow the procedures in [Prepare your environment for the Business Connectivity Services hybrid scenario](prepare-your-environment.md).

 2. If you want to use an external list, follow the procedures in [Deploy the Business Connectivity Services hybrid scenario as an external list](deploy-the-hybrid-scenario-as-an-external-list.md).

-3. Follow the procedures in [Validate the Business Connectivity Services hybrid scenario](validate-the-hybrid-scenario.md) to validate your setup.
+3. To validate your setup, follow the procedures in [Validate the Business Connectivity Services hybrid scenario](validate-the-hybrid-scenario.md).

 ## See also
 <a name="section4"> </a>